GReturn/GReturn/README.md

 # <img width="26px" src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" /> Meet G Return // Lin 🦊
+I'm part of the species with high intelligence and I have the XY chromosomes in my genetic data.
+I live in a rocky planet, which the locals may call "Earth" in the galaxy of Milky Way, where my home planet could be located.
+The technological, economical, natural, and evolutionary advancements here on Earth piqued the interests of my ancestors.
+As their newborn descendants have arrived,  we are tasked to research and provide valuable data to those at home.

-Heyyo!
-You can call me "Lin" or "Lindrew".
+Hello, I'm G Return, but you can call me "Lin" or "Lindrew".
 It's not my real name though, so you don't have to bother finding me in Facebook.
 I like cheese.
 I've started programming not too long ago.
 I like cheese.
 I am still new to this working environment and I wish to balance my programming hobby and school, but I'm still having a hard time sorting it out.
 I like cheese.
+I like cheese.
+I like cheese.

 ---
+## Get To Know Me!

-## 🌱 2021 Goals:
+### 🌱 2021 Goals:
   - [ ] Make a habit on making 1 contribution/day in Github.
   - [ ] Learn about the Object-Oriented Programming paradigm.
   - [ ] Learn how to talk to cats.